ericdnbn/cnn-image-classifier-melanoma/README.md

 *How iterations improved model*

 Once the performance of the convolutional neural networks I trained using custom architecture plateaued, I began exploring transfer learning.
-For the first iteration, I used the pre-trained VGG16 model with the 'imagenet' weights as a base, and the same architecture from my best convolutional neural network to construct the fully connected dense layers.
+I used the pre-trained VGG16 model with the 'imagenet' weights as a base, and the same architecture from my best convolutional neural network to construct the fully connected dense layers.
 The following are other adjustments I made as I continued iterating:
  - Increasing the number of dense layers
  - Increasing the number of nodes in the first hidden layer with each additional layer